Performance operations

 Add budget checks into release workflows.
 If a change exceeds threshold, it needs optimization or explicit approval with risk context.

-This is where website performance strategy aligns with release governance, not isolated sprint work.
+This is where website performance strategy aligns with release governance so performance regressions block ship.

 Common mistakes